Tito Ortiz: Ultimate Fighting Championship

 In November 2005, UFC president Dana White announced Ortiz and Ken Shamrock would coach The Ultimate Fighter 3 reality TV series on Spike TV, which premiered in April 2006.
 Ortiz's first fight in his return occurred at UFC 59 on April 15, 2006, against previous The Ultimate Fighter 1 winner Forrest Griffin.
 Ortiz won via split decision (30–27, 28–29, and 29–27).
+This fight earned him his first Fight of the Night award.

 His next fight was against UFC Hall of Famer Ken Shamrock at UFC 61 on July 8, 2006, a match which was to conclude a main rivalry on The Ultimate Fighter 3.
-Shamrock lost in the first round by TKO due to strikes (elbows) by Ortiz.
+Shamrock lost in the first round by TKO due to strikes (elbows) by Ortiz.This fight earned him another Fight of the Night award.

 On August 25, 2006, at the UFC 62 weigh-ins, Dana White announced a rematch between Ortiz and Shamrock for October 10, 2006, on Spike TV, as the main event of Ortiz vs. Shamrock 3: The Final Chapter.
 Ortiz beat Shamrock for the third time in this fight, which was stopped in the first round due to strikes.
 On December 30, 2006, at UFC 66, Ortiz's rematch with Chuck Liddell (for the UFC Light Heavyweight championship) ended in defeat via referee stoppage in the third round.
+This fight earned him a Knockout of the Night award.

 He then fought against undefeated The Ultimate Fighter 2 winner Rashad Evans on July 7, 2007, at UFC 73.
 Ortiz took charge of the fight from the outset, taking Evans down and controlling him.
 In the second round Ortiz once again took control and nearly submitted Evans before the culmination of the round.
 The fight ended in a draw after Ortiz was penalized for grabbing the fence.
 Ortiz's last fight on his contract with the UFC was a unanimous decision loss to the then undefeated Lyoto Machida at UFC 84 on May 24, 2008.
 All three judges scored the fight 30–27 to Machida.
 Ortiz came close to submitting Machida in the third round with a triangle choke before transitioning to an armbar.
 However, Machida managed to escape and survived the round, winning a unanimous judges' decision.
 The fight concluded Ortiz's stay with the promotion as he chose not to re-sign, citing his frustration with UFC president Dana White as a major factor in the decision.